 God Constrains Suffering

-The second facet to the answer is that God has made several arrangements to reduce suffering in general and personally.
+The second facet of the answer is that God has made several arrangements to reduce suffering in general and individually.

 God has set intensity limits.
 He ensures we never encounter afflictions we cannot endure if we walk in harmony with him.